ezsystems/commerce-documentation/docs/guide/one_page_forms/one_page_forms_api/one_page_forms_api.md

 </service>
 ```

-To validate the ZIP code it takes the pattern by country from the configuration, and compare with the value in the form.
-In the file `ses_patern_zip.yml` are define the country codes, the pattern and the code rule.
+The validator takes the pattern by country from the configuration, and compares it with the value in the form.

-So in the `ses_forms.zip_validator` service it checks that values (See code.)
+Country codes, pattern and code rules are defined in `ses_patern_zip.yml`.

 ``` php
 //Check if the value matches with the "POST_CODE_RULE"